elpete/CFCollection/README.md

 // [ 1, 2, 3, 4 ]
 ```

+Pluck can also retrieve the values from objects with `accessors=true` in the exact same way.

 ### filter
 Returns a new collection where the predicate function provided returns true.